gradinkov/rudehash/README.md

 ## About

-RudeHash is a simple wrapper script to mine coins directly.
+RudeHash is a simple wrapper script to mine coins directly on NVIDIA GPUs.
 Features:

 * Easy switching between supported coins and miners
 * Automatic download of miners